Prairie Vista Park

 Prairie Vista Park provides a native, rehabilitative and sustainable park within the Cherry Creek Vista community.
 The design of the park focuses on re-naturalizing open land over the next decade with views to the east and connection to trails from adjacent Peakview Park and Cherry Creek State Park’s trail system.

-The park was designed with a planning and construction grant awarded by Arapahoe County Open Space over the past three years.
+The park was designed with a planning and construction grant awarded by Arapahoe County Open Space.
 The management plan centers upon a low impact holistic approach, to help rehabilitate the open field with native grasses.
 The goal is to continue to promote balanced and active native plant and animal species, minimizing human intervention and impacts, while increasing use in the park’s designated active areas.
 Community awareness about the way native prairie grasslands work and education initiatives will continue for years to come!
+Read about the project grant and holistic maintenance plans and long range management plan here!

 Thanks to community support and our partners from Arapahoe County Open Space, Savory Institute, Plains Conservation Center, Root Partnership, R&R Engineers, Broken Arrow Landscape and Design, Recreation Plus, JBK Landscape Inc., and Denver Water.